tmtsoftware/galil-prototype/README.md

 Make sure also that the necessary environment variables are set.
 For example:

-* Set the environment variables (Replace interface name, IP address and port with your own values):
+* Set these environment variables (Replace interface name, IP address and port with your own values):
 ```bash
 export interfaceName=enp0s31f6
 export clusterSeeds=192.168.178.77:7777